 What is an EMR?

-EMR stands for Experience Modification Rate, which is also called a Moderator or Factor, XMod, EMod, or just plain MOD.
-It is used to assess workers compensation insurance premiums.
-Third parties check out your history for an impression of future peril, let us say construction for example.
+EMR stands for Experience Modification Rate, also called a Moderator or Factor, XMod, EMod, or just plain MOD.
+It is used to assess worker’s compensation insurance premiums.
+Third parties check out your history for an impression of future peril, let us say construction, for example.
 Insurers will use a company’s EMR to determine the cost of past injuries and what future liabilities will be.
-And average EMR is 1.0 and if your EMR goes below that, then your business is deemed safer than most.
+And average EMR Score is 1.0, and if yours goes below that, then your business is deemed safer than most.
 This means a lower workers comp premium.
-On the other hand, if your EMR is higher than 1.0, you are deemed as riskier, which can possibly cause your business to be incapable of bidding on certain projects.
-In principle, EMODs act as an indicator of competency or how good an organization is performing.
+On the other hand, if your EMR is higher than 1.0, you are considered riskier, which can cause your business to be incapable of bidding on specific projects.
+In principle, EMODs are an indicator of competency or how well an organization performs.

 What are these experiences all about?
 These include:

-- Payroll records indicating premium and losses in a given policy period.
+- Payroll records indicate premiums and losses in a given policy period.

-- Records indicating risks incurred by the insured
+- Records showing risks incurred by the insured

-- Records of premium paid the company against the claims paid by the insurance company.
+- Forms of insurance premiums paid to the company against the claims paid by the insurance company.

-- Collection of data on premium and losses across industries within a state
+- Collection of data on insurance premiums and losses across industries within a state

 The rationale behind all these data gatherings is the proper rating of risk factors and safety standards across companies in the same industry.
-Companies with effective and efficient Safety Programs are less likely to experience accidents or health issues with their employees while at work.
-Therefore, they are also likely to have less to no compensation claim.
-The opposite can be said for companies with ineffective to no safety protocols in place.
+Companies with effective and efficient Safety Programs are less likely to experience accidents or health issues with their employees.
+Therefore, they are also expected to have fewer to no compensation claims.
+We can say the opposite for companies with ineffective to no safety protocols in place.
 These factors have a direct correlation to the premium to be paid by employers of both businesses.
-Higher risk is equivalent to the higher insurance premium, lower risk equates to lower insurance premium.
+Higher risk is equivalent to a higher insurance premium.
+Lower risk equates to a lower insurance premium.

-The experience modification rating system used for the workers compensation program was developed by the National Council on Compensation Insurance or NCCI.
-It is a non-profit organization established by insurance companies to govern these programs for employees across the United States, which includes the state of Colorado.
-To date, NCCI also served as the rating bureau in the following states:
+The experience modification rating system used for the workers’ compensation program was developed by the National Council on Compensation Insurance or NCCI.
+It is a non-profit organization established by insurance companies to govern these programs for employees across the United States, including the state of Colorado.
+To date, NCCI also served as the rating bureau in the following States: